SirYwell/spark-docs/docs/guides/finding-lag-spikes.md

 For example, the laggy actions identified in my example in step 1 were over 300 milliseconds, but just to be sure they'll be included, I'll use a lower threshold of 150 milliseconds.

-Then run, for example, `/spark profiler --only-ticks-over 150`.
+Then run, for example, `/spark profiler start --only-ticks-over 150`.

 This will start a new profiler, but will only include samples from ticks that took over 150ms to execute.